mgherghi/Warez/README.md

 * All demoscene people which helped to build the _scene_.
 * All developers which developed mentioned programs.
 * All other people which helped to push this little project forward.
-* All people which are involved in the piracy & netsec scene or created forums to talk about such topics.
+* All people which are involved in the piracy & NetSec scene or created forums to talk about such topics.

 ### Donations
 I do not accept any donations or add sponsorship button into this repository.
 The information should be free for anyone and should not be influenced by specific groups/people or organizations.